azupatrick0/posts/README.md

 # Posts
-An app that helps you create posts
+An app that helps you create and list posts

 ## Installation
  * Ensure you have node 10.x.x installed.